Ball Python Care Sheet

 How to prepare frozen/thawed rodents for my Ball python?

-To prepare a frozen rodent, either thawed out overnight on your counter or place in warm water to defrost.
+To prepare a frozen rodent, either thaw out overnight on your counter or place in warm water to defrost.
 DO NOT MICROWAVE YOUR RODENTS.

 When can I handle my Ball python after I feed them?